ams201/ams201/README.md

 - 👋 Hi, I’m @ams201
-- 👀 I’m interested in ... learning how to code Python for the purpose of data anaysis
+- 👀 I’m interested in learning how to code in R for the purpose of data anaysis
-- 🌱 I’m currently learning ... data analysis
+- 🌱 I’m currently learning R and SQL, soon to start Python.
 - 💞️ I’m looking to collaborate on ... im not sure to be honest
 - 📫 How to reach me ... !